jsladea/Work-Portfolio/Sample Website Django Framework, Python, JavaScript/README.md

 <h1>Example Website Rating System</h1>
 <br>
 <p>
-    This is a sample of work that I did on a project in college.
+    This is a sample of work that I did on a project.
     <br>
     The webserver was written in python using the Django framework.
     <br>